rohitmusti/Question-Answer-Engine-RH/README.md

 ### Data Re-Structure

-The original data structure is a json.
+The squad data comes in a json format.
 Run `python3 data_discovery.py` to verify this.

 At the highest level, it has two fields `version` and `data`.